zwchang/house-prices-Lund-Sweden/README.md

 ## Project overview

-Nearly everyone cares about their housing.
+>Nearly everyone cares about their housing.
 As the Wall Street legend Peter Lynch wrote in his book "Before you do invest anything in stocks, you ought to consider buying a house, since a house, after all, is the one good investment that almost everyone manages to make".
-Many people have made sizable profit in the transition from small apartment to a larger one and eventually to a house.
+He also described the customary progression of houses as follows: "You buy a small house (a starter house), then a medium-sized house, then a larger house that eventually you don't need.
+After the children have moved away, then you sell the big house and revert to a smaller house, making a sizable profit in the transition".

 The aim of this project is to provide a thorough analysis and eventually build model using machine learning algorithms to predict the housing prices in